pebble-tree/node-foundationdb/README.md

 Node bindings for [FoundationDB](https://foundationdb.org)!

-These bindings are currently in the process of being revived.
+These bindings are stable, but missing some features of the other FDB bindings (in particular, the directory layer).
 [See progress below](#revival-progress).

-Until then this library will work, but there will be small API changes.
-Treat minor versions as semver breakage points.
+> Caveat: This library doesn't currently support node 12 due to [missing node 12 support in nan](https://github.com/nodejs/nan/issues/849).
+[Local tracking issue](https://github.com/josephg/node-foundationdb/issues/29) / [more commentary](https://github.com/josephg/node-foundationdb/issues/13#issuecomment-487793777).

 - [Getting started](#usage)
 - [Connecting to your database cluster](#connecting-to-your-cluster)